robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 - We want to create an anonymous volume for the `node_modules` directory inside the container so it won't be overwritten by a (nonexistent) directory in the bind mount.

 # Performing Multi-Staged Builds in Docker
+In production mode, `npm run build` command compiles your JS code into static HTML, CSS, and JS.
+To run, you don't need any other runtime dependencies.
+All you need is a server like `nginx` for example.